SantanderMetGroup/ansible-thredds-cluster/roles/tds/README.md

     tds_instances:
       - name: Identifier for the instance, also used in the path to the instance (appended to tomcat_base)
         shutdown: Port for tomcat shutdown
-	jk_host: IP or hostname used is mod_jk worker.NAME.host directive
         tds_content_root: Path to the content root of the TDS instance.
 Default is $CATALINA_BASE/content
         tds_debug:
           jpda_address: Default is localhost:8000